woocommerce/woocommerce/plugins/woocommerce-admin/docs/components/search.md

 ### `type`

 - **Required**
-- Type: One of: 'products', 'orders', 'customers'
+- Type: One of: 'products', 'product_cats', 'orders', 'customers'
 - Default: null

 The object type to be used in searching.

+### `selected`

+- Type: Array
+  - id: Number
+  - label: String
+- Default: `[]`

+An array of objects describing selected values.